 BOM levels: In multi-level BOMs, this is the number identifying where each part or requirement fits within the BOM hierarchy.
 A finished product would be considered BOM level 1.

-Required items: List all of the materials, components, or parts needed to complete your project, and make sure to add as many details as possible.
-This may include product names, part numbers, descriptions, quantity, supplier, unit cost, and total cost for each.
+Required items: List all of the materials, components, consumables, or parts needed to complete your project, and make sure to add as many details as possible.
+This may include product names, part numbers, descriptions, quantity, contract manufacturers, suppliers, unit costs, and total cost for each.

 Procurement type: This defines whether the component will be procured in-house or from a supply chain partner or agency.
 For non-manufacturing BOMs, this is the team responsible for creating each deliverable.